-Sir Edward Leigh has served as the Conservative Member of Parliament for the constituency of Gainsborough in Lincolnshire between 1983 and 2019.
+Sir Edward Leigh has served as the Conservative Member of Parliament for the constituency of Gainsborough in Lincolnshire since 1983.

 A former minister, from 2001 to 2010 he was Chairman of the Public Accounts Committee — a role he relinquished after serving the maximum term.
 In addition to being Chairman of the Cornerstone Group of MPs who meet in his office every week, he is Chairman of the All-Party Parliamentary Groups on France, Italy, and the Holy See.
 Sir Edward is President of the Catholic Union of Great Britain.